 The individual must be a dynamic, highly skilled financial aid professional.
 The successful candidate will provide guidance to students, parents, and prospective students regarding financial aid and other pertinent financial counseling; help the financial aid team surpass all expectations; make recommendations on awarding policies and procedures to meet University enrollment goals and compliance; and participate in various activities promoting professional development.

-- Serves as primary point of contact for current and prospective students with last names A-K.
+- Serves as the primary point of contact for current and prospective students.

 - Counsels and advises students about financial aid eligibility, application procedures, aid programs, costs, and indebtedness.

 - Individualizes information to the particular needs and situations of the student.

 - Uses clear and understandable communication with students, parents, and potential students regarding financial aid counseling.

 - Assists students with estimating their educational expenses to calculate their needs for the year, and preparing a financial plan.

 - Oversees the packaging of federal grants, federal loans, and Johnson scholarships to students within designated advising group.